 Mix the sugar with the lemon zest with a fork until the zest infuses with the sugar.
 Add the flour, baking powder, salt, and baking soda with the sugar, mix well.

 In a separate bowl combine the eggs, sour cream, cooled butter, vanilla, and lemon juice, mix with a beater on low until smooth and creamy.
 Combine the egg mixture with the flour mixture until well combined.
 Add the poppy seeds and 1 cup of blueberries and gently mix, making sure not to pop the blueberries.

 Spoon the mixture into the prepared muffin tray.
 Add the remaining 1/2 cup of blueberries to the top of each muffin.

 Place in the oven and bake for 18-20 minutes or until golden brown and a tester inserted in the center of a muffin comes out clean.
-Remove the muffins from the tray and let cool on a rack.
-Slice, slather with butter and enjoy.
+Remove the muffins from the tray and let them cool on a rack.
+Slice, slather with butter, and enjoy.